 Alternatives to Google Maps API

-We have always known that the search engine giant had its eyes set on making Maps its next billion dollar business, but when Sundar Pichai shared thoughts on how the company plans to get there, he neglected to mention it would be looking to capitalize on its near monopoly in the market.
-It is time to start researching the best alternative to google as quite frankly this is just not affordable for most developer or small business.
+We have always known that the search engine giant had its eyes set on making Maps its next billion-dollar business, but when Sundar Pichai shared thoughts on how the company plans to get there, he neglected to mention it would be looking to capitalize on its near monopoly in the market.
+It is time to start researching the best alternative to google as quite frankly this is just not affordable for most developers or small businesses.